Cyber security

 Employee level

 As part of onboarding, employees are trained to recognize signs of fraudulent emails and phone calls.
-This knowledge is practiced and reinforced with regular simulated phishing attacks.
-Also, we require employees to use a password manager protected with a password that must be changed regularly.
+This knowledge is practiced and reinforced with regular cyber security training and simulated phishing attacks.
+We also require employees to use MFA combined with a password that must be changed regularly.
 This ensures passwords are secure for all Balentine applications.

 Firm level